 It was Albert Einstein who said that insanity is doing the same thing over and over again and expecting different results.
 Similarly, you will keep producing the same results, even with your best people, if you keep turning up to the same office and going through the same routine each day.
-This is why offsite meetings are so valuable.
+This is why off-site meetings are so valuable.
 When you need to address critical issues, set strategic direction, build teams, stimulate your staff to accomplish transformative and meaningful outcomes, you need to go somewhere that is inspiring, distraction-free and far away from routine responsibilities that can be addressed at some other time.

 Plan and prepare.

-Meetings that achieve the best results don’t start on the day the participants arrive; they start days, weeks, or even months in advance. e meeting convener and the meeting facilitator should determine the purpose of the meeting, and who needs to be involved, in order to achieve that purpose.
-A good facilitator will consult with key stakeholders to further understand the issues and obstacles to achieving the goal, simultaneously ensuring attendees are committed to the goal, and are well prepared for the meeting by providing all necessary background materials to participants to read and digest in advance. is way, valuable time for reaching decisions is not wasted presenting and reviewing materials, and death by PowerPoint is avoided.
+Meetings that achieve the best results don’t start on the day the participants arrive; they start days, weeks, or even months in advance.
+The meeting convener and the meeting facilitator should determine the purpose of the meeting, and who needs to be involved, in order to achieve that purpose.
+A good facilitator will consult with key stakeholders to further understand the issues and obstacles to achieving the goal, simultaneously ensuring attendees are committed to the goal and are well prepared for the meeting by providing all necessary background materials to participants to read and digest in advance.
+This way, valuable time for reaching decisions is not wasted presenting and reviewing materials, and death by PowerPoint is avoided.
 Don’t underestimate how much preparation is required to make the very best of your meeting, but equally understand that this is time, and money, well spent if the right outcomes are reached.

 Start with outcomes, not agendas.

-We’ve all been to annual meetings with no real goal, or meetings with vague goals like “build a stronger team.”
+We’ve all been to annual meetings with no real goal or meetings with vague goals like “build a stronger team.”
 Sure, it’s nice to have an easy day of work, but what is your organization’s actual return on investment for events like these?
 Rather than planning a meeting to take up time, use your meeting to make the most of your time by establishing expectations at the outset and assigning SMART objectives for meeting participants to work towards following the meeting.
 SMART objectives are: Specific, Measurable, Achievable, Realistic and Timely.
 Furthermore, realize that you won’t have time to answer every question or solve every problem that arises during the course of the meeting.
 Don’t get sidetracked by tangential issues; rather, use a parking lot to park issues that are organizationally important, but not relevant to the specific objectives of the meeting.

 Take time to reflect.